Puerto Rico police officer shoots dead three colleagues

 He said Candelario Rivera was shot twice, but it was unclear whether he had been shot by one of those killed or another officer.

-The newspaper, quoting unnamed sources, said Candelario Rivera had at some time in the past been stripped of his weapon due to disciplinary and emotional problems and assigned to a job at police headquarters in Ponce, on the south side of the island.

-The newspaper said Candelario Rivera wanted to return to his former job as a patrol officer, according to those sources.

-(Reporting by Nick Brown; Writing by Chizu Nomiyama and Andrew Hay; Editing by Howard Goller, Jeffrey Benkoe and Bill Rigby)
+(Reporting by Nick Brown; Writing by Chizu Nomiyama; Editing by Howard Goller and Jeffrey Benkoe)